Arc opens its remote career platform to all software developers – TechCrunch

 The COVID-19 pandemic threw remote work into the spotlight, but tech companies have hired in other locations for years to deal with talent shortages.
 Arc announced today it is opening its remote hiring platform to all software developers.
 Previously, Arc was open only to developers who passed its verification process.
 Developers can still get verified to stand out from other applicants, but Arc’s job database and search engine is now available to everyone.

 Arc was launched two years ago by the team behind Codementor, an online education platform for software developers.
 Since then, Arc has been used by companies like Spotify, Hims, Hubspot and FiveStars for hiring.
-Its investors include TechStars, 500 Startups, WI Harper and Y Combinator.
+Its investors include Techstars, 500 Startups, WI Harper and Y Combinator.

 “As proud as we are of impact we have made for developers, we really want to scale that impact, and that’s why we decided to create a much more open product experience,” founder and chief executive officer Weiting Liu told TechCrunch.